poke1024/vectorian/mkdocs/docs/sim_token.md

 * a specific embedding which serves as the source of vectors (e.g. fastText)
 * a strategy to compute a scalar similarity value from two vectors

-The first item is modelled by `vectorian.embedding.Embedding` in the Vectorian, the latter by `vectorian.sim.vector.VectorSim`.
+The first item is modelled by `vectorian.embedding.TokenEmbedding` in the Vectorian, the latter by `vectorian.sim.vector.VectorSim`.

 ![Basic Operators implementing TokenSim](images/sim_token.png)